kayceesrk/cs6868_s26/lectures/01_introduction/code/README.md

 dune exec ./prime_counter.exe 10000 4
 ```

-## Optional Printing Flag
+## Optional Printing Flag (Prime Programs Only)

-All programs support an optional printing flag to control output.
+Prime number programs support an optional printing flag to control output.
 By default, primes are not printed (for faster benchmarking).
 Use `--print` or `-p` to enable output.

 **Without printing (default):**
 ```bash